rchui/laminar/html/_sources/getting_started/deployment.md.txt

 #### Container

-Although scheduler processes can be started manually, we recommend that users also run the scheduler in a container.
+Although scheduler processes can be started outside of a container, we recommend that users also run the scheduler in one.
 Using the previously built image:
 ```
 docker run my/laminar/image python main.py
 ```

-This command will starts a `my/laminar/image` Docker container and execute `python main.py` within it.
+This command will starts a `my/laminar/image` Docker container and executes `python main.py` within it.
 Because the container contains all python package dependencies bundled within it, there is no need to install packages before invocation.

 ### Executors